vegaprotocol/documentation/docs/tutorials/proposals/maker-volume-rebate-program.md

 **End of program timestamp**: Date and time after which, when the current epoch ends, the program will end and rebates will be disabled.

-**Window length**: Number of epochs over which to evaluate LPs' volume of maker trades.
+**Window length**: Number of epochs over which to evaluate each participant's volume of maker trades across all markets.

 To end an existing program early, set your proposal up with the exact same parameters.
 Set the *end of program timestamp* to be the same as the proposal's *enactment* timestamp.